 Vs is the system volume [l],

-qvs is is volume flow rate of the system [l/min].
+qvs is the volume flow rate of the system [l/min].

 Alternatively, a concentration step change at the beginning of the sampling line shall be introduced by switching from zero to span gas while maintaining the same pressure conditions as under normal system operation.
 If for a correctly calibrated analyser after an adequate period of time the reading is ≤ 99 per cent compared to the introduced concentration, the leakage problem shall be corrected.